 Just a few common questions facing these service providers include:

 - How do we protect our workers from COVID-19 while performing services in a client’s home?

 - How do we assure our customers that we are doing all we can to prevent the spread of COVID-19?

-- What do we do if an employee is asked to enter the home of a customer who has tested positive or may have been exposed to COVID-19?
+- What do we do if a staff member is asked to enter the home of a customer who has tested positive or may have been exposed to COVID-19?